realvjy/coolshapes-react/README.md

 // {shapeType: "star", index}
 ```

-#### others
+#### Other Methods
-all the components are mapped from object that we have given you access to
+All the components are mapped from object that we have given you access to

 ```js
 const shapes = {